villegame/datalog-2-sw/README.md

   * Poweroff/reboot button to config-panel
   * Set time window of live graph x-axis
   * Set amount of time how old data will be fetched for graph
-* Package manager and or bundler for Web-ui dependancies
+* Use package manager to manage Web-ui dependancies
 * LCD screen support